I’m an independent consultant, English-qualified structured finance solicitor, and fellow of the ASI.

 I’m also a founder and former COO of Monax, makers of the first open-source permissioned blockchain client way back in 2014.
 This chain has since evolved into the Hyperledger Burrow blockchain client, presently the Hyperledger Project’s only Ethereum Virtual Machine.

-Currently I advise law firms, corporate counsel, and the public sector how to think and communicate about, and deal with, cryptocurrency, blockchain cryptography and distributed systems.
+Currently I advise law firms, corporate counsel, and the public sector how to engage with emerging technologies, with a particular focus at the moment on cryptocurrency, blockchain cryptography and distributed systems, through my consulting firm Tomram LLC.

 This here is my blog about law, politics, distributed systems, and whatever else I happen to be thinking about.
 In my free time, I’m known to advocate for civil liberties, digital rights, due process rights, free markets, and sensible regulation of cryptography.